choudhary-archit/mainsite/content/resume.md

         {{% resume-entry what="Student Council President"
                          where="International School of Belgium"
                          when="Sep 2022 - June 2023" %}}
-* Elected my school's Student Council president for the 2022 academic year, by over half the student body
+* Elected my school's first-ever Student Council president for the 2022-23 academic year, by over half the student body
 * Responsible for maintaining a liaison between teachers and staff on the one hand, and students on the other
 * Also responsible for leading the organisation of student events throughout the year
         {{% /resume-entry %}}